amneish/gmail-collector/README.md

 ### 4. View Results
 A progress bar will appear in your terminal.
 Once complete, navigate to your output_folder.
 You will find:
 - A single PDF containing all email threads with their original formatting.
 - All attachments from those emails saved individually in the same folder.
+Their names will be prepended with an ID to order them and make them easier to associate with the emails in the PDF.
+   - Eg. `1 - <first_attachment_name>`, `2 - <second_attachment_name>`, etc.

 ## 🔍 Gmail Search Filter Guide